frederic-perez/AmE-dictionary/dictionary.md

 __foothold__ _A foothold._
 __footwork__
 __for a bit__
+__for days to come__ :dart: _It was a highlight that would be looped on SportsCenter for days to come._
 __for one__ _Rhode Island, for one, is well on the way to meeting the goals._
 __for starters,__
 __for the ages__ :two::shit: _A comeback for the ages._ _A year for the ages._